Creative and geometric times in physics, mathematics, logic, and philosophy: More insights on time(s) from physical theories

 \subsection{Quantum theory}

-Quantum mechanics is the first physical theory in which indeterminism has been widely considered at a fundamental level.
-Indeed, Heisenberg uncertainty principle (which would be better named ``indeterminacy"' principle) and later on violation of Bell's inequalities are strong indications that properties of quantum systems do not exist predetermined \cite{pironio2010random}.
+Quantum mechanics is the first physical theory in which indeterminism has been widely -- though not universally -- regarded as fundamental.
+Indeed, Heisenberg uncertainty principle (which would be better named ``indeterminacy"' principle) and, later on, the violation of Bell's inequalities provided strong indications that properties of quantum systems do not exist predeterminate \cite{pironio2010random}.
 In this, quantum physics has inspired us to develop the concept of creative time, which happens at the moment when a quantum event, e.g. a measurement, determines a physical property (i.e. a single real outcome) that was previously only potential (as encapsulated by the probability amplitudes in the quantum state) \cite{del2023prop,arntzenius1995indeterminism}.

 This can, however, also be applied in hindsight to classical theory that can consistently be interpreted as a fundamentally indeterministic theory \cite{del2019physics, gisin2021indeterminism}.